 Lisa Cheney-Philp is the founder of Women of the Water and a dedicated apprentice to the arts of breathing new life into old stories, weaving the sacred threads, and transforming aching wounds into soul medicine.

-She is guided by an insatiable curiosity, and as such, is trained to support others as an end-of-life doula, coach, youth facilitator, yoga teacher, river guide, and master community gardener.
-She also holds BA, BENVD, and MURP degrees from Colorado universities.
+She is guided by an insatiable curiosity and, as such, is trained to support others as an end-of-life doula, coach, creative facilitator, and river guide, among other things.

 Lisa holds space in Fort Collins with her husband, Joel, and daughter, Juniper.

 Each donation is a drop in the bucket.
 All donations go to the Women of the Water scholarship fund to help those with financial constraints access Women of the Water programs and services.